Frequently Asked Questions

 1) Bunk1 (www.bunk1.com)

 Our camp has a partnership with an online contact company called Bunk1.
 They are specifically geared toward communication with campers/parents while at camp.
-You have the option to set up an account, add your campers, and then purchase credits that allow you to send or receive “bunk notes” from your camper.
-Bunk notes are delivered at every meal and are easy for your camper to immediately respond to.
+You have the option to set up an account, add your campers, and then purchase credits that allow you to send “bunk notes” from your camper.
+Bunk notes are delivered at every meal.
 Our campers have come to love bunk mail!

 2) Traditional Mail